 Te Ara O Whareroa

-Just one hour from Wellington and reachable by train and car, Te Ara O Whareroa may just be your next go to on a nice day.
+Just one hour from Wellington and reachable by train and car, Te Ara O Whareroa trail in Queen Elizabeth Park may just be your next go to on a nice day.
 Bordered by striking beaches and dunes, this easy trail appeals to all fitness levels and uses – from walkers and bikers to dogs.
 Visitors can join at multiple points along the two-hour trail such as from Wellington Road, Whareroa Beach and Raumati Beach.
 Grab your sunnies and soak up the sunshine!